 In fact, on my recent visit, he had over 171 classic vehicles!
-Those include cars and trucks, all kinds of makes and models that span the years of the 1920’s to as new as 2012.
-They even have Model A’s (from 1928), street rods, military jeeps, power wagons, corvettes, and rows and rows of Cadillac’s from the 1950’s and 1960’s.
+Those include cars and trucks, all kinds of makes and models that span the years of the 1920s to as new as 2012.
+They even have Model A’s (from 1928), street rods, military jeeps, power wagons, corvettes, and rows and rows of Cadillac’s from the 1950s and 1960s.

 Bill’s Backyard Classics says that Cadillac Ranch has nothing on them!

-#4: The BIG Texan
+#4 The BIG Texan

-Home of the famous and free 72 oz. steak, as everything is BIGGER in Texas and this place is the epitome of that slogan!
-Come on over to a steakhouse, motel, Texas-shaped swimming pool, magic and music shows, casino, ice cream parlor, gift shop conglomerate complete with 10 longhorn Cadillac limos to bring you there.
+BIG TEXAN: Home of the famous and free 72 oz. steak, as everything is BIGGER in Texas and this place is the epitome of that slogan!
+Come on over to a steakhouse, motel, Texas-shaped swimming pool, magic, and music shows, casino, ice cream parlor, gift shop conglomerate complete with 10 longhorn Cadillac limos to bring you there.
 Now home to a future zip line!
 Where in one pit-stop, you can see it all and enjoy the carnival-like atmosphere of the BIG TEXAN steakhouse!

 Do you want a free steak?
 Well, the meal consists of the 72 oz. steak, shrimp cocktail, a baked potato, a salad, and a bread roll.
 You have one hour to finish it all on an elevated stage with a timer, but if you can’t finish in time, it will only cost you $72.00!

-#5: Historic Route 66
+#5 Historic Route 66

 But there are also a few honkey tonks, antique stores, and good old-fashioned Mexican dive joints – Los Braceros for your eating pleasure!
 Of course, there is lots of eye candy for the folks looking for nostalgia in this area of Route 66.
 This area boasts design standards from Spanish Revival to Art Modern and Art Deco, representing a nostalgic time and evolving American tastes and culture.